If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 Factors to Consider

-There are many factors to consider when finding the card(s), that will make the most sense to add into your life.
-While some people may opt to keep things simple and choose a single credit card to keep in their wallets, others may have a collection of cards that require a little more attention as to what kind of shopping is going on what card.
+There are many factors to consider when finding the card(s) that will make the most sense to add into your life.
+While some people may opt to keep things simple and choose a single credit card to keep in their wallets while others may have a collection of cards that requires a little more attention, tracking what category of spending is put on which specific card.
 The path you go on completely depends on your living style and how much strategy you want to take on.

 To help narrow down the best options, consider these factors and write your answers down so you can refer to them when it’s time to choose a card.
 Putting the blinders on to cards that don’t apply to your personal needs and spending habits will help with the overwhelm: